In addition to a large collection of early editions of musical scores and books, the Music Library also has the following special collections:

-Ivan Galamian lived from 1903 to 1981.
-After violin studies with Konstantin Mostras in Moscow and Lucien Capet in Paris, Galamian came to the United States in 1937 and quickly established himself as a leading violin teacher, with appointments to the faculties of the Curtis Institute and Juilliard, and the establishment of his own summer school at Meadowmount.
+Ivan Galamian (1903-1981) studied violin with Konstantin Mostras in Moscow and Lucien Capet in Paris before coming to the United States in 1937.
+He quickly established himself as a leading violin teacher, with appointments to the faculties of the Curtis Institute and Juilliard and the establishment of his own summer school at Meadowmount.
 He published two method books on the violin: Principles of Violin Playing and Teaching and Contemporary Violin Technique.
-Galamian's students include such noted players as Michael Rabin, Itzhak Perlman, Pinchas Zuckerman, and Jamie Laredo.
+Galamian's students include Itzhak Perlman, Pinchas Zuckerman, Jamie Laredo, and Michael Rabin.

 Michael Rabin Collection

-Michael Rabin lived from 1936 to 1972.
-After violin studies with Ivan Galamian, Rabin began a brilliant career as a soloist while still in his youth.
-Upon his tragic death at the age of thirty-five, Rabin's personal collection of scores was given to Ivan Galamian.
+Michael Rabin (1936-1972), an American violinist who studied with Ivan Galamian, began his brilliant solo career while still a teenager.
+Upon his tragic death at the age of thirty-five, Rabin’s personal collection of scores was given to Ivan Galamian.

 In 1990 Galamian’s widow donated her husband’s scores to the Music Library, including those that had belonged to Rabin.
 The Michael Rabin Collection contains 118 items.
 The scores in this collection feature fingerings, bowings, and other markings written either by Galamian during Rabin’s lessons with him, or by Rabin himself in later years.
 All the scores in this collection appear in Mirlyn and can be retrieved with the phrase "michael rabin collection."